davidpal3c/Shape_Sorter_DSA/README.md

 ## Overview

-The Shape Sorter Program is a powerful tool designed to sort an array of `Shape` objects using various sorting algorithms.
+The Shape Sorter Program is a powerful tool designed to sort an array of `Shape` objects and generics using various sorting algorithms.
 This program allows users to specify different criteria for comparison, including height, volume, or base area.
+This program exemplifies OOP concepts such as polymorphism, abstraction, encapsulation, inheritance and generic types and it is a revamped version from a class assignment.

 After executing a sorting operation, the program will output a sorted array along with an approximation of the time taken for the selected sorting algorithm to complete, measured in nanoseconds.

 This program is executed through a Java Archive file (.jar) via the command line interface, located in the `/dist` directory of the program.